wrwei/SmartSAX/README.md

 		loadOptions.put(SmartSAXXMIResource.OPTION_LOAD_ALL_ATTRIBUTES, false);
 ```

-Then call load(), SmartSAX will partial load with respect to the metamodels
+Then call load(), SmartSAX will partial load with respect to the effective metamodels
 ```java

 		resource.load(loadOptions);